 Inventories are made up of composite and dissolvable plugs, spare parts and consumables used to perform services for customers.
 The Company values inventories at the lower of cost or net realizable value.
-Inventory reserves were approximately \$2.4 and \$2.4 as of April 30, 2021 and January 31, 2021, respectively.
+Inventories are reported net of obsolescence reserves of \$2.5 and \$2.4 as of July 31, 2021 and January 31, 2021, respectively.